Here’s something you don’t see every day:

 These two Hungarian Zeppelin overprints were part of the group of stamps.
 Scotts cat C24 and C25 were issued to celebrate the LZ 127 Graf Zeppelin’s visit to Hungary 29 March 1931.
 Well centred, used pair go, per set, for about $70 to $80 (Cdn).
 Mint copies are worth slightly less (unhinged mints of course bring a premium).
 This is one of those cases were used stamps, with good cancels are more attractive than mint ones.
 You can find a Zeppelin covers for as little as $60, with appropriate cachets and to well over $400.
 Always look at the cancels – I spotted one recently that had a 1927 cancel, so the C24 and C25 stamps and Zeppelin cachet were added years after the cover was sent.
 I only spotted it because I love cancels and am always peering at them carefully.

 On Monday March 30, the airship flew passengers northeast to Miskolc, then direct south to Kisújszállás and off North West to Vác and finally back to Budapest.
-The day trip carried a number of notable Hungarians including author and journalist Frigyes Karinthy, Miklós Horthy’s son István, Defense Minister Gyula Gömbös, a number of journalists and Count László Almássy who’s name will be familiar to anyone who read or watched The English Patient.
+The day trip carried several notable Hungarians including author and journalist Frigyes Karinthy, Miklós Horthy’s son István, Defense Minister Gyula Gömbös, a few journalists and Count László Almássy who’s name will be familiar to anyone who read or watched The English Patient.
 After the visit, the LZ 127 flew on to Děčín Czechoslovakia for a whirlwind tour.

 If you collect airmail or anything flight related, you can always find a few fine copies of these Zeppelin airmail stamps on eBay or at auction.
 If you hit the right auction, you can often scoop one for under listed price.
 But, like all auctions, it depends on who is there.
 If a collector of Zeppelin material shows up, expect to spend too much.